2022 Malaysia M5 League

 The 2022 Malaysia M5 League (Malay: 2022 Liga M5 Malaysia) is the inaugural season of the League competition since its establishment in 2019.
 It is in the fifth tier of the Malaysia football league system.
 The league has several leagues registered under it.

+Teams

+The table below shows the number of teams participating in the 5 zonal leagues and the number of slots allocated to each league for the Malaysia M4 League.